 The operator of a petroleum operation or geothermal energy operation or an employer (other than the operator) of members of the workforce engaged in a petroleum operation or geothermal energy operation must not levy, or permit to be levied, on a member of the workforce any charge in respect of anything done or provided in accordance with a listed OSH law in order to ensure the occupational safety and health of persons engaged in the petroleum operation or geothermal energy operation or any other protected persons.

-Penalty: $27 500.
+Penalty: a fine of $27 500.

 [Clause 75 inserted by No. 13 of 2005 s.
 17; amended by No. 35 of 2007 s.
-86.]
+86; No. 42 of 2010 s.
+60(6).]

 76. Victimisation